 Voters approve South Adams County Fire sales tax measure to improve safety, keep up with growing demand

 Voters approved a sales tax increase to help improve safety and keep up with growing demand for the South Adams County Fire Department.
-As of Wednesday morning, the results showed nearly 58% of voters approved and 42% of voters rejected Measure 6A.
+That's located in the northern part of the Denver metro area.
+As of Wednesday morning, the results showed nearly 58% of voters approved Measure 6A.

 According to its website, South Adams County Fire states that it responds to more than 11,500 medical and fire emergencies each year in Commerce City and nearby areas.
 The department said the funding will keep the department on track with ongoing community growth, help replace aging fire trucks and purchase a new ambulance for the department.